 Individual Enrichment Program and Summer Session

 The Individual Enrichment Program (I.E. Program) is a federally funded TRiO Program that incorporates a four-week residential summer component for selected students who will be entering Massachusetts College of Liberal Arts in the fall.
-The Summer Session offers three-credit courses in Writing, Mathematics, and Computing and Communication and workshops in learning strategies.
+The Summer Session offers three-credit courses in Writing, Mathematics, and a core curriculum course as well as workshops in learning strategies.
 Students are introduced to the campus and the surrounding area through a series of cultural and recreational activities.
 This is a specialized, intensive session specifically designed to help students make the transition from high school to college and to increase their likelihood of persisting and graduating from MCLA.
 During the regular academic year, the Individual Enrichment Program continues to provide academic support in the form of tutoring (Tutor Exchange Network), assistance with writing (Writing and Research Center), and advising services.
 A newsletter (The Mosaic) recognizes students' achievements and helps keep students apprised of academic schedules and related deadlines, as well as information about financial aid (including available grants and scholarships).

 You could be a great candidate for the Individual Enrichment Program's Summer Session.

 Candidates who do not meet the traditional admission standards for freshmen admission, yet display academic potential, may be nominated for the Summer Session, a component of the Individual Enrichment Program.
 This summer program serves as a pre-enrollment program for educationally disadvantaged students.
 Successful completion of the residential summer program ensures enrollment at MCLA for the fall term.
 A federally funded grant and the College supports this program, hence there is no cost to the eligible student.
 The following credentials must be submitted in order to be considered for admission to the Summer Session:

 - Official High School Transcript, including first-quarter grades

 Please Note: There is no longer a separate application for the Summer Session.